 In 2008, Knoll, known for its commitment to design excellence, bought Edelman Leather, while Teddy and Arthur stayed on as consultants.
 It was a pairing that brought together creative forces and opportunities for new paths forward rooted in tradition.

 Edelman continued to forge important partnerships with design-forward companies including Carl Hansen & Son, Bright, and Design Within Reach, which use Edelman leather on their impeccably-crafted products.
-And Edelman is the exclusive North American distributor for Ruckstuhl Carpets, which has been turning sustainable fiber into art since 1881.

 The most recent decade spanned anniversaries, continued accolades, and growth.
 In 2011, Edelman celebrated 30 years in business.
 In the spring of 2018, the new “Stella” line, a versatile, beautiful leather with a wear-resistant finish in 34 colors, was the largest launch in the company’s history.
-And this year, the newly renovated London and Dallas Showrooms, designed by the highly-regarded architectural firm Gensler, re-opened, joining Edelman showrooms in New York, Chicago, Denver, Los Angeles, Dania Beach, and San Francisco.
+And this year, the newly renovated London and Dallas Showrooms, designed by the highly-regarded architectural firm Gensler, re-opened, joining Edelman showrooms in New York, Chicago, Denver, Los Angeles, and San Francisco.